Deploy for Production

-This guide will take you through what is needed to setup a production cluster of Redpanda.
+This section describes how to set up a production cluster of Redpanda.

-XFS for the data directory of Redpanda (/var/lib/redpanda/data)
+XFS for the data directory of Redpanda (

 Local NVMe, RAID-0 when using multiple disks